 The Best Restaurants In Sofia

-Pick up your fork, let’s dive into Sofia’s restaurants that I loved:
+Pick up your fork, and let’s dive into Sofia’s restaurants that I loved:

-Bulgaria might have a lot of fantastic local cuisine for you to explore and experience, but another thing which Sofia excels at is delivering on unique and creative modern twists on world foods.
+Bulgaria might have a lot of fantastic local cuisine for you to explore and experience.
+Still, another thing that Sofia excels at is delivering unique and creative modern twists on world foods.
 And the classic American burger is no different.

-his is an ideal place to come for lunch as a pit stop before heading back out to continue your sightseeing tour of Sofia.
+This is an ideal place to come for lunch as a pit stop before heading back out to continue your sightseeing tour of Sofia.
 Boom!
-Burgers is right in the center of town and near to Sofia’s best parks and buildings.
+Burgers are right in the center of town and near to Sofia’s best parks and buildings.
 An ideal lunch spot.

 The Apartment is exactly what it sounds like: a homey, welcoming, relaxing apartment where you can eat and drink with friends.
 It’s an incredibly social space that is, quite literally, an apartment.